 The best strategy to fertilize Haworthias is to supply a continual low concentration in every watering.
-By linking nutrient supply with watering, a plant always gets adequate nutrients in proportion to the water uptake, regardless of its size and activeness.
-Besides, some micronutrients (for example, Calcium and Silicon) are immobile in plant tissues and must be supplied at all times.
+By linking nutrient supply with watering, a plant always gets adequate nutrients in proportion to the water uptake, regardless of its size and growth stage.
+Besides, some elements (for example, Calcium and Silicon) are immobile in plant tissues and must be supplied at all times.

-Besides the basic nitrogen, phosphorus, and phosphorus (NPK), Haworthias also need various micronutrient for optimal growth.
-Giving Nitrogen the value of 100, below lists the ideal ratio of supplying essential elements, as a weight percentage of N. This ratio is roughly the same ratio found in plant tissues.
-An unbalanced nutrient availability can lead to deficiency and even toxicity.
+Besides the big 3 elements: nitrogen, phosphorus, and phosphorus (NPK), Haworthias also need other elements for optimal growth.
+Giving Nitrogen the value of 100, the table below lists the ideal ratios of weights of 14 essential elements, based on how much they are found in plant tissues.
+An unbalanced supply may lead to nutrient deficiency and even toxicity.

 |Element||Ideal Range||Optimal Value|

-For Haworthias, the ideal concentration of nitrogen in a water solution is ~0.003%, and the concentrations of other elements should follow the above ratios accordingly.
-When adding fertilizers, one fertilizer should be fully diluted in the water before adding another, otherwise, there can be undesired chemical reactions among concentrated fertilizers.
+For Haworthias, the ideal concentration of Nitrogen in a water solution is ~0.006% (for an NPK 9-3-6 fertilizer, 2/3 mL per 1 L water), and the concentrations of the other elements should be based on the above ratios.
+When adding fertilizers, one fertilizer should be fully diluted in water before adding another.
+Otherwise, there can be undesired chemical reactions between concentrated fertilizers.

-The acidity of the nutrient solution is a major determinant of balanced nutrient uptake.
-The ideal pH range is 5.0~5.5 (5.2 optimal).
-After diluting all fertilizers in water, use a pH meter to test and apply pH adjustors if necessary.
-Hydrochloric acid is the best acidifier for lowering the pH level because other acidifiers often result in chemical by-products which may have negative effects on plants.
+The acidity of a water solution is a major determinant of balanced nutrient uptake.
+The ideal pH range for Haworthias is 5.0~5.5 (5.2 optimal).
+After diluting fertilizers in water, test with a pH meter and apply pH adjusters until the desired pH is reached.
+Hydrochloric acid is a good acidifier because others often result in chemical by-products which could negatively impact plants.

 Another advantage of acidified water solutions is that they are likely to leave watermarks on the leaves of Haworthias.